Efficient Trotter-Suzuki Schemes for Long-time Quantum Dynamics: Novel scheme results

 The framework was first benchmarked by recovering the historical schemes found by our predecessors.
 Afterwards, it was run in the unexplored region of cycles $q$, and we present the theoretical efficiency of these decompositions along with our novel schemes across orders $n = 2, 4, 6$ in \Cref{fig:theo_efficiency}.
 We plot them according to their efficiency $\textrm{Eff}_{n}$ at order $n$, where we note that the scale of efficiency values is not comparable between orders.
 For each number of cycles $q$ we recommend a scheme according to their theoretical efficiency and practical performance.
 We also plot the Trotterization with the highest efficiency, unless that is our recommended scheme, in which case this point is the next best one.
 This is done in order to compare the recommended schemes to other decompositions.
-We find an improvement over the previously known Trotterization and that it is possible to maximally improve on the theoretical efficiency by going to the highest number of cycles $q$ at a given order $n$.
+We find an improvement over the previously known Trotterization and that it is possible to maximally improve on the theoretical efficiency by going to the highest number of cycles $q$ for orders $n \leq 6$.

 Thus, we recommend the use of our schemes at $q = 6$ for order $n = 4$ and $q = 14$ for order $n = 6$ Trotterized time evolution.
 We provide the parameters $c_{i}$ and $d_{i}$ for these in Tables~\ref{tab:recommened6} and~\ref{tab:recommened14} respectively.
 Although, we only present the parameters for these two schemes here, the other decompositions can be found on our repository~\cite{markomalezic_2026_18347430}.
 The two recommended schemes closely follow the theoretically most efficient decompositions, which turn out to perform worse in practice.
 We speculate this is due to the distance from the origin point of the scheme parameters, while the recommended schemes live relatively close to this point.
+The origin point is defined at $c_{i} = d_{i} = 1 / q$, and the distance from it as the following norm,

+where we combined the parameters $c_{i}$ and $d_{i}$ due to their symmetric properties.
+We present the distance from the origin point for our recommended schemes in \Cref{tab:scheme_comparison}, and compare them to the theoretically most efficient schemes and the ones by Blanes $\&$ Moan.
+While the improvement is marginal at $4^{\textrm{th}}$ order, it is significant at $6^{\textrm{th}}$ order, which translates into better practical performance.
 The proximity to the origin is studied further in \Cref{sec:uniformity} in hopes of improving practical efficiency.
 The recommendation of these schemes is thus justified by these theoretical reasons and their practical performance, which we discuss in the following.